Sultan-Salim-Shaikh/Student-Percentage-Prediction/README.md

 6.Visualizing the Model

-7.Making Predictions
+7.Making Prediction

 8.Evaluating the model using the given dataset

-9.Evaluate the model for error
+9.Evaluate the model for errors

 10.Conclusion